thbopst/BEACONinside-SDK-iOS/README.md

 To run the demo app; clone the repo, and run `pod install` from the Example directory first.

+The demo app uses the [NCIChartView](https://github.com/FlowForwarding/dynamiccharts) Cocoapod to display a chart of the signal strength of iBeacons in range.

 ## Requirements

 iOS 7.x.
 The SDK supports a deployment target of iOS 6.0, but it provides no functionality when run on iOS 6.